colormotor/py5canvas-examples/README.md

 # py5canvas examples
 This repository contains example sketches for [py5canvas](https://github.com/colormotor/py5canvas).

-The code and this document are mostly adapted from the examples of [p5py](https://p5py.github.io/), with some small modifications.
+Note that the code and this document are mostly adapted from the examples of [p5py](https://p5py.github.io/), with some additions/ modifications.
+The 3d examples have been removed, as py5canvas is currently focused on 2d graphics.

 Examples are sorted in folders as
 follows: